-If you’re responsible for hiring, managing or developing employees today, no one has to tell you that change isn’t just closing in on all sides—it’s creeping into crevices you didn’t know you had, too.
+If you’re responsible for the hiring, management, or performance management of employees today, no one has to tell you that change isn’t just closing in on all sides—it’s creeping into crevices you didn’t know you had, too.

 So, unless you’re retiring like yesterday, it’s time to go from resisting this tidal wave to going all “Cowabunga, bro!” on it.
 (And scoring more than a killer tan in the process.)

 Fortunately, our blog series, “How to Develop Employees in the Changing Face of Work” was designed to help you do just that.
 But first, let’s review why it would be impossible to use the same approach in developing everyone in your modern workforce:

 Blame it on the speed of technology, a lack of preparation in schools or the fact that skills generally only have a five-year half-life, the skills gap is an epic issue for all companies, no matter how sick your conference room is.

 As (killer) robots take over more manual work, the need for transferable skills like communication, leadership, collaboration and time management will continue to rise.
 Lucky you, these in-demand transferable skills are hard to hire for, and even trickier to train.